 Coy Boé joins the Riverside family after 16 years of teaching math and French at several area schools and 16 years of guidance counseling at East St. John High.
 After 32 years of experience, he just recently retired from St. John the Baptist Parish Public School System and is looking forward to a new chapter here at Riverside.

 Leslie Reed, a Little Rock native, graduated in 2011 from the University of Arkansas with a Bachelor of Arts degree in Mass Communications with a concentration in Public Relations and a Minor in Photography.
 After college, she began work in Minor League Baseball as the Community Relations Director for the Arkansas Travelers Double-A affiliate of the LA Angels.
 She served as Project Coordinator at Archway Graphic Designs before moving to Reserve in 2014.
 Leslie turned her focus to photography and joined Romaguera Photography where she earned a national degree as Certified Professional Photographer.
-She is excited to now be a part of Riverside Academy and looks forward to the 2017-2018 school year.
+She is excited to now be a part of Riverside Academy and looks forward to another school year.

 Frank Cazeaux begins his third year at Riverside Academy.
 He serves as the school disciplinarian and Head Varsity Baseball Coach.
 This is his 33rd year in education.
 He previously worked at St. Martin’s Episcopal, Hahnville High School, Archbishop Rummel, and Crescent City Baptist.
 Frank is a graduate of William Carey University in Hattiesburg, Mississippi.